 Private occupational pension schemes can be established by employers as defined benefit schemes or defined contribution schemes.
 To be approved by the Revenue Commissioners, they must be established under irrevocable trusts.
 Employers are increasingly opting for defined contribution schemes.
 There are now more employees in defined contribution schemes than defined benefit schemes.
-Overall rates of membership of both defined benefit and defined contribution schemes have declined in recent years
+Overall rates of membership of both defined benefit and defined contribution schemes have declined in recent years.

 There is currently no provision in law for auto-enrolment in a private occupational pension scheme.
+The government intends to legislate for auto-enrolment and has targeted a commencement date of 2022.
+Under the proposed system, employers are expected to be required to enrol qualifying employees in a pension arrangement into which both the employer and employee will contribute.
+It is also expected employees will have the right to optout and that contributions will need to meet certain minimum requirements.

-The government intends to legislate for auto-enrolment and in 2017 announced a target commencement date of 2021.
-If an employer does not provide an occupational pension scheme, where eligibility for the scheme is limited or where the waiting period for entry exceeds six months, the employer must provide access to a personal retirement savings account (PRSA).
+Currently, if an employer does not provide an occupational pension scheme, where eligibility for the scheme is limited or where the waiting period for entry exceeds six months, the employer must provide access to a personal retirement savings account (PRSA), a type of personal pension arrangement.
 However, there is currently no obligation on an employer to pay contributions into that PRSA.